Menu

 By manipulating this gene in laboratory mice, they could extend the rodents’ lifespan by up to 15 percent.

-Human and mouse SIRT genes are 80 percent identical, say experts.
-The gene cannot be injected, so scientists are trying to develop a pill that will activate it before the ageing process begins.
+Experts say human and mouse SIRT genes are 80 per cent identical.
+Since the gene cannot be injected, scientists are trying to develop a pill that will activate it before the ageing process begins.

 Though human trials will not take place for years, male and female life expectancies of 100 years may not be unheard of in the future.